Misconceptions about HIV/AIDS: Treatment

-Cure
+HIV cannot be fully cured

 A bottle containing Stribild tablets (medication used to treat HIV).
 Stribild is a combination drug containing tenofovir disoproxil fumarate, emtricitabine, elvitegravir and cobicistat.

 Highly active anti-retroviral therapy (HAART) in many cases allows the stabilization of the patient's symptoms, partial recovery of CD4+ T-cell levels, and reduction in viremia (the level of virus in the blood) to low or near-undetectable levels.
 Disease-specific drugs can also alleviate symptoms of AIDS and even cure specific AIDS-defining conditions in some cases.
 Medical treatment can reduce HIV infection in many cases to a survivable chronic condition.
 However, these advances do not constitute a cure, since current treatment regimens cannot eradicate latent HIV from the body.

 High levels of HIV-1 (often HAART-resistant) develop if treatment is stopped, if compliance with treatment is inconsistent, or if the virus spontaneously develops resistance to an individual's regimen.
 Antiretroviral treatment known as post-exposure prophylaxis reduces the chance of acquiring an HIV infection when administered within 72 hours of exposure to HIV.

 However, an overwhelming body of clinical evidence has demonstrated the U=U rule - if someone's viral load is undetectable (<200 viral copies per mL) they are untransmissible.
 Essentially this means if a person living with HIV is well controlled on medications with a viral load less than 200, they cannot transmit HIV to their partners via sexual contact.

 The landmark study that first established this was the HPTN052 study, which looked at over 2000 couples over 10 years, where one partner was HIV positive, and the other partner was HIV negative.

-Sexual intercourse with a virgin will cure AIDS
+Sexual intercourse with a virgin will not cure AIDS

 The myth that sex with a virgin will cure AIDS is prevalent in South Africa.
 Sex with an uninfected virgin does not cure an HIV-infected person, and such contact will expose the uninfected individual to HIV, potentially further spreading the disease.
 This myth has gained considerable notoriety as the perceived reason for certain sexual abuse and child molestation occurrences, including the rape of infants, in South Africa.

-Sexual intercourse with an animal will avoid or cure AIDS
+Sexual intercourse with an animal will not avoid or cure AIDS

 In 2002, the National Council of Societies for the Prevention of Cruelty to Animals (NSPCA) in Johannesburg, South Africa, recorded beliefs amongst youths that sex with animals is a means to avoid AIDS or cure it if infected.
 As with "virgin cure" beliefs, there is no scientific evidence suggesting a sexual act can actually cure AIDS, and no plausible mechanism by which it could do so has ever been proposed.
 While the risk of contracting HIV via sex with animals is likely much lower than with humans due to HIV's inability to infect animals, the practice of bestiality still has the ability to infect humans with other fatal zoonotic diseases.